Teacher’s Voice on Metacognitive Strategy Based Instruction using Audio Visual Aids for Listening

-The paper primarily stresses on exploring the teacher’s voice toward the application of metacognitive strategy with audio-visual aid in improving listening comprehension.
+The paper primarily stresses on exploring the teacher’s voice toward metacognitive strategy based instruction using audio-visual aid for listening.
 The metacognitive strategy model applied in the study was inspired from Vandergrift and Tafaghodtari (2010) instructional model.
 Thus it is modified in the procedure and applied with audio-visual aids for improving listening comprehension.
-The study’s setting was at SMA Negeri 2 Parepare, South Sulawesi Province, Indonesia.
-The population of the research was the teacher of English at tenth grade at SMAN 2.
-The sample was taken by using random sampling technique.
-The data was collected by using in depth interview during the research, recorded, and analyzed using qualitative analysis.
-This study explored the teacher’s response toward the modified model of metacognitive strategy with audio visual aids in class of listening which covers positive and negative response toward the strategy applied during the teaching of listening.
-The result of data showed that this strategy helped the teacher a lot in teaching listening comprehension as the procedure has systematic steps toward students’ listening comprehension.
-Also, it eases the teacher to teach listening by empowering audio visual aids such as video taken from youtube.
+The research setting was at SMA Negeri 2 Parepare, South Sulawesi Province, Indonesia, and the sample of research was teacher of English at tenth grade at SMAN 2.
+The data was collected using in depth interview during the research and analyzed using qualitative analysis.
+The result of data showed that this strategy assisted the teacher in teaching listening comprehension as the procedure has systematic steps that encourage students’ critical thinking on learning listening.
+Also, applying metacognitive strategy with audiovisual aids eases the teacher to grab students’ comprehension in listening.

 - There are currently no refbacks.